-The significant accounting policies that have been used in the preparation of these financial statements are summarized below and in the succeeding pages.
-These policies have been consistently applied to all periods presented, unless otherwise stated.
+The material accounting policy information that have been used in the preparation of these financial statements are summarized below and in the succeeding pages.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 2.1 Basis of Preparation of Financial Statements